GreatSymphonia/pnp-server/README.md

 ---
 ### Autoinstall

-With [**_autoinstall_**](/autoinstall/README.md) you can update a new devices to your desired software image.
-This is intended to use with a lot of identical devices (from one product family), where you just want them to get updated without any manual intervention.
-There is no device configuration included,
+With [**_autoinstall_**](/autoinstall/README.md) you can update lot of different devices at the same time in a fully automated way.
+The devices can be IOS or IOS-XE devices cababil of running EEM scripts.

 ---
 ### ZTP

 With [**_ZTP_**](/ztp/README.md) you can update and configure a lot of different devices at the same time in a fully automated way.
-ZTP uses the day0 pyton guest shell.
+ZTP uses the day0 pyton guest shell on IOS-XE devices.

 ---
 ### PnP

+not yet implemented.